C'mon Inner Peace… I Don't Have All Damn Day

 I agree, Flea Markets have great deals.
 But, I don’t need to buy my wardrobe there.

-Yes, we like to write our name in the sand at the beach.
-No, we don’t think we will have eternal bad luck if someone steps on that name.
+Yes, we write our name in the sand at the beach.
+No, if someone “steps on my name,” I’m not scared of something bad happening.

-I’m sorry I mentioned that I’d like to use that religious Hindu fabric as a beach blanket, it was sparkly.
-How was I to know?
+I’m REALLY sorry I mentioned that I’d like to use that religious Hindu fabric as a beach blanket.
+It was sparkly.
+How was I to know this would offend you?

-I know your mother thinks we should stay at the Sikh Temple for free, but… Air conditioning?
+I know your mother thinks we should stay at the Sikh Temple for free when we travel, but… Air conditioning?
 Toilet Paper?
 Bottled water?
 Private room?
 TV?
+NON-MARBLE FLOORS?

 Please close the front door.
 Mosquitoes in the house are very frustrating.